 Believe it or not, the dead are alive in central New Jersey, especially in northern Somerset County.
 The question is not whether they are real or not, but rather whether they are disturbing or friendly.
-As we share, The Mr. Local History Project is looking for the public to share their paranormal experiences at the end of this story.
+As we share, the Mr. Local History Project is looking for the public to share their paranormal experiences at the end of this story.

 5. Jersey Devil -The 13th Scorned Freak Child – Pine Barrens, New Jersey